 Cirencester is also a great place to shop, not least for craft lovers.
 New Brewery Arts, for example, is one of the finest centres of contemporary craft in southern England, with a gallery and studio shops to peruse, and a coffee house to kick back in.

-The highest town in the Cotswolds, Stow-on-the-Wold is also a highpoint for visitors seeking a spot of retail therapy.
+The highest and one of the prettiest Cotswolds villages, Stow-on-the-Wold is also a high point for visitors seeking a spot for retail therapy.
 And it was ever thus here - the town has been an important trading centre since Roman times.

 If compelled forced to pick the prettiest Cotswolds villages, The Slaughters (Lower and Upper) might just nab the number one slot.
 Connected by the tiny River Eye stream, a tributary to the river Windrush, both villages boast traditional Cotswold limestone cottages, with the Eye flowing and tinkling beneath a series of stone bridges.